Worthip/blockchain-talk-cxplus/readme.md

-# This is an amended version of Blockchain: Secret Sauce or Snake Oil? - used for True Spotlight session 11th September 2018
+# This is an amended version of Blockchain: Secret Sauce or Snake Oil? by Julian Browne - This version was used for True Spotlight session 11th September 2018

 It is originally a presentation from a [Cohaesus](https://cohaesus.co.uk/) [tech talk](https://www.eventbrite.co.uk/e/blockchain-secret-sauce-or-snake-oil-tickets-43202281186) aimed at puncturing some of the myths about blockchain.
 The talk was designed to explain blockchain from first principles to a non-tech audience.